ChristopherJantzi/ME2_SM_calculator/README.md

 2026May09
   1) Stopped procrastinating and just posted the thing to the Mass Effect Subreddit.
 It's fine.
 It doesn't have to be perfect, Chris.

+2026May29
+  1) Fixed an error where the Weapons Check let squadmates that accompanied Shepard to the cargo bay survive.
+That fight's over, so they're BACK ON THE MENU (insert evil laugh)
+  2) Side Note: This totally screws MY plan for my "Everyone Around Shep Dies" run.
+So . . . success?
+At least it'll be more accurate?